Multi-Robot Coordination for Planning under Context Uncertainty: SUMMARY AND FUTURE WORK

 \section{SUMMARY AND FUTURE WORK}

 This paper formalizes multi-robot planning under a fixed but initially unknown context as an MR-CUSSP.
 We present two algorithms that enable robot coordination to obtain informative joint observations to infer the operative context, and then compute collision-free plans aligned with the induced lexicographic preference ordering over objectives.
 Experimental results across three simulated domains and hardware deployments demonstrate faster belief collapse, lower cumulative entropy, and improved scalability in planning time with increasing robots and objectives compared to state-of-the-art baselines for each stage in our solution approach.
-Future work will relax the assumption of predefined landmark structures and extend this to learning settings.
+The current formulation assumes that landmarks are predefined and observations at landmarks are either belief-collapsing or non-informative.
+In the future, we will relax these assumptions and extend our framework to support noisy observations at landmarks, and investigate how this may impact task performance.